Fractures

 • Longitudinal – breaks that occur along the length of bones

-• Transverse – breaks that occur across the width of the bones
+• Transverse – breaks that occur across the width of the bone

 How Can You Know That You Have a Broken Bone?

-If you have a compound fracture, then it is obvious because you will see the bones poking through your skin, and the skin or underlying tissues will bleed.
-This is also a painful type of fracture, but with closed fractures, you may not understand if you have a sprain or a broken bone.
+If you have a compound fracture, then it is obvious because you will see the bones poking through your skin, and internal tissues will bleed causing you sudden pain trouble.
+This deep wound is at risk for serious infection.
+With closed fractures, there is still pain, but you may not be certain if the bone is broken until you have the fracture diagnosed.
+Both bone fractures constitute a medical emergency that requires professional medical care.

 Here are some of the symptoms of a fracture: